-This module covers central topics in the philosophy of science.
-Topics may include induction, confirmation, explanation, prediction, laws of nature, causation, scientific realism and antirealisms, big-picture theories of scientific method (e.g. those of Kuhn, Popper, Lakatos, or Feyerabend), and similar or related topics.
-The module may also cover topics in the philosophy of particular sciences, such as physics, biology, social science or medical science.
-Environmental and animal ethics practical issues, i.e. issues about the environment and non-human animals.
+Environmental and animal ethics is the application of normative ethics to a particular set of practical issues, i.e. issues about the environment and non-human animals.
 Environmental ethics asks what, if anything, we owe to non-human animals, to plants, to fragile geological wonders, to species, to landscapes, and even to ecosystems themselves.
 It asks about our responsibilities to future generations, the problem of the moral standing of human and non-human species and wilderness, the deficiencies of cost-benefit analysis as a basis for decision making, and the challenges posed by climate change.
-We discuss the theories of philosophers like Peter Singer, Tom Regan, Aldo Leopold, Paul Taylor, and Holmes Rolston III.
+W e discuss the theories of philosophers like Peter Singer, Tom Regan, Aldo Leopold, Paul Taylor, and Holmes Rolston III